Terms of Use

 To the maximum extent permitted by applicable law, In Good Company disclaims any duty of care or other obligation to any third-party recipient, counterparty, reviewer, or relying party.

-We may suspend, restrict, refuse, terminate, modify, discontinue, or replace all or any part of the Service at any time if we believe, acting reasonably, that:
+We may modify, suspend, restrict, refuse, terminate, or discontinue all or any part of the Service at any time without prior notice if we reasonably determine that:

-We may amend these Terms from time to time by posting updated Terms with a new effective date.
-Your continued use of the Service after updated Terms become effective constitutes acceptance of the updated Terms.
+We may amend these Terms by posting updated Terms with a new effective date.
+Your continued use of the Service following the effective date of any amendment constitutes your acceptance of the amended Terms.

 12. Intellectual Property

-Subject to these Terms, we grant you a limited, revocable, non-exclusive, non-transferable right to use the Service for its intended purpose.
-You must not copy, reverse engineer, decompile, resell, sublicense, scrape, or misuse the Service except as permitted by applicable law and any express written permission we provide.
+Subject to these Terms, we grant you a limited, revocable, non-exclusive, non-transferable, non-sublicensable licence to use the Service for its intended purpose.
+You must not copy, reverse engineer, decompile, resell, sublicense, scrape, or otherwise misuse the Service except as expressly permitted by applicable law or by In Good Company in writing.

 13. Disclaimer of Warranties